Trap Neuter Return (TNR)

 what is it?

-Trap Neuter Return is an effort in which, not friendly, feral cats are trapped, spayed or neutered, given vaccines, microchipped, ear tipped and returned back to the area they were trapped.
+Trap Neuter Return is an effort in which not friendly, feral cats are trapped, spayed or neutered, given vaccines, microchipped, ear tipped and returned back to the area where they were trapped.

 TNR immediately stabilizes the size of a cat colony.
 Sterilizing 100 percent of the colony will result in a gradual decline of the population over time.
 In addition, the nuisance behavior often associated with feral cats is dramatically reduced.
 This includes the yowling and noise that comes with fighting and mating activity and the odor of unneutered males spraying to mark their territory.
 The cats tend to roam less and so become less of a visible presence, yet continue to provide natural rodent control, a valuable benefit in urban areas.
 Because there are hundreds of thousands of free-roaming cats, and because the vast majority cannot be homed, TNR is the best solution.